 7. Public Transportation

-Speaking of the train, Stamford has a major hub train station for Metro North and Amtrak trains.
+Speaking of the train, Stamford has a major hub train station for Metro-North and Amtrak trains.
 The trains to Grand Central Station run about every 10 minutes and average 50 minutes long.
 Stamford is one of the stops on the Northeast Regional Amtrak train route that runs from Boston down to Virginia.
 It’s a quick and easy ride from Stamford to Boston or D.C. – a great option for family travel!
 The Harbor Point neighborhood in Stamford also offers a free trolley.
-It makes stops at the train/bus station, office buildings downtown, the mall, Fairway market, UCONN and Sacred Heart.
-Getting around has never been easier!
+It stops at the train/bus station, downtown office buildings, the mall, UCONN, and Sacred Heart.
+Getting around Stamford has never been easier!

 8. Restaurants and Food Festivals

 Stamford has something for everyone when it comes to food.
 Looking for family favorites?
-Head to Granola Bar Stamford, California Pizza Kitchen, Cosi, Crabshell or Coalhouse Pizza.
+Head to Tomato Tomato, Amore Pizza, Fortina, Crabshell, or Coalhouse Pizza.
 Looking for a great date night spot?
-Try Cafe Silvium, Madonia, The Capital Grille, or Kotobuki.
+Try Cafe Silvium, Madonia, The Capital Grille, or Zaza.
 Want a great drink and scene?
-Head to BarTaco, Sign of the Whale, or Barcelona.
-Stamford also hosts a food festival in August in Mill River Park and has numerous food trucks downtown during the work-week.
+Head to Brickhouse, BarTaco, Sign of the Whale, or Hudson Social.
+Plus MANY more restaurants, with new ones opening all the time!
+Stamford also hosts a food festival in August in Mill River Park.
 You’ll never go hungry in this city!

 Stamford’s many different neighborhoods all offer family-friendly activities.
 Chelsea Piers Stamford is a huge center of activity for any family in Stamford and the surrounding towns.
-The Stamford Nature Center is a great place to spend a day at the farm, the great playground, or walking the trails.
+The Stamford Museum & Nature Center is a great place to spend a day at the farm, the great playground, or walking the trails.
 Downtown Stamford also has family-friendly places like the library, the mall (hello indoor playground on rainy and snowy days!), and the movie theater.
+We are also lucky enough to be a beach town, with a fun trolley that loops cove beach and opportunities for fishing, kite flying, and bike riding.

-Stamford is home to many parks and playgrounds that offer different recreational activities to everyone.
-Cove Island Park is a great place to walk with the kids on the one-mile loop.
-They can play or look for crabs at the beach.
-It’s easy to spend a few hours there.
+Stamford is home to many parks and playgrounds that offer different recreational activities for everyone.
 Two of the best playgrounds around can be found in Stamford.
-One is in North Stamford at Chesnut Hill Park and another is in mid-city at Stillmeadow School.
+One is in North Stamford at Chesnut Hill Park, and another is in mid-city at Stillmeadow School.
 It’s called Twin Meadows Boundless Playground and is accessible to everyone.
-Scalzi Park and Mill River Park offer playgrounds, fields to run in, pathways to ride bikes or run on and frequent ice cream trucks!
+Scalzi Park and Mill River Park offer playgrounds, fields to run in, pathways to ride bikes or run on, and frequent ice cream trucks!
 Mianus River Park is a wooded haven for dog walkers and trail runners.
 It’s on the Stamford/Greenwich line and is accessible for all residents from both sides.